 The principle activities of the Bank are to provide all kinds of conventional banking services to its customers.
 Bank's aims to contribute to the economic growth of the country by providing financial products & services to the communities across geographies.
-CBBL has its 18 Branches as on December 31, 2022 along with 01 (one) Sub-Branch, 175 ATM booths, mobile banking applications, service desks and vibrant alternative delivery channels in Bangladesh.
+CBBPLC. has its 18 Branches as on December 31, 2023 along with 02 (Two) Sub-Branches, 183 ATM booths, mobile banking applications, service desks and vibrant alternative delivery channels in Bangladesh.
 Branches are located in different areas such as Dhaka, Gazipur, Narayanganj, Chattogram, Habiganj, Narsingdi, Tangail, Cumilla, Khulna, Dinajpur, Nawabganj and Mymensingh.
-Sub Branch located at Malopara, Rajshahi.
-Currently, the Bank does not have any Off-shore Banking Unit (OBU). c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
-Not applicable Qu Quantitative Disclosures d) The aggregate amount of surplus capital of insurance subsidiaries (whether deducted or subjected to an alternative method) included in the capital of the consolidated group.
-Not applicable a) Summary information on the terms and conditions of the main features of all capital instruments, especially in the case of capital instruments eligible for inclusion in CET 1, Additional Tier 1 or in Tier 2 capital.
-As per Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for Banks in line with Basel III) introduced by Bangladesh Bank.
-Regulatory Capital base is quite different from accounting capital.
-Regulatory Capital is classified into two broad categories, namely, Tier 1 capital and Tier 2 capital.
-Additionally, Tier 1 capital is further divided into two categories, Common Equity Tier 1 (CET 1) and additional Tier 1 (AT 1).
+Sub Branches located at Malopara, Rajshahi and Kalibari, Khulna.

+Currently, the Bank does not have any Off-shore Banking Unit (OBU).

+Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.

+Not applicable

+d) The aggregate amount of surplus capital of insurance subsidiaries (whether deducted or subjected to an alternative method) included in the capital of the consolidated group.